While we’re yet to see an official announcements from either BUCS or BAFA, the BUCS website tells the story:

 Durham University have released a statement in response to the BUCS ruling:

 “It has recently come to our attention that one of our students is subject to a four year ban from all sport, following an Anti-Doping Rule Violation (ADRV).

 “Durham University strongly condemns the use of performance-enhancing drugs and other doping behaviour, and provides a high level of anti-doping education to coaches, staff and students to protect the legitimacy of sport and integrity of clean athletes.”

 Quentin Sloper, Director of Experience Durham, Durham University

 Comments on the ruling:

 “After weeks of rumour and hearsay – with none of the parties involved wanting to go on the record – BUCS’ decision seems to have been made.
-Stripping the team of all five of the wins Bona was involved in shows that BUCS have taken the accusation seriously enough, without conferring any kind of ‘death penalty’ on the programme.
-Questions now have to be asked about how much Durham knew about Bona’s ban before offering him a scholarship, and also whether the university’s AU will look to punish the team in any way.
+Stripping the team of all five of the wins the quarterback was involved in shows that BUCS have taken the accusation seriously enough, without conferring any kind of ‘death penalty’ on the programme.
+Questions now have to be asked about how much Durham knew about the quarterback’s ban before offering him a scholarship, and also whether the university’s AU will look to punish the team in any way.
 The most immediate impact will be on the play-offs, with Durham now likely to be on the road against Birmingham or Hertfordshire in the opening round.”

 – Thomas Snee, DC Premiership North Conference Correspondent